Watts-College/crj-507-spring-2026/index.md

 As students are all aware, ASU Online courses are typically offered on a seven and a half week schedule.
 A schedule for each week of the term is outlined in the Course Schedule.
 The course is divided into seven units with specific learning objectives for each unit.

-**Note:** The course instructor may from time to time adjust assigned readings or adjust the due dates for assignments.
+**Note:** The course instructor may, from time to time, adjust assigned readings or adjust the due dates for assignments.
 The basic course content approach and learning objectives will not change, but slight modifications are possible if circumstances warrant an adjustment.

 Visit the [**Course Schedule**](https://watts-college.github.io/crj-507-fall-2025/schedule/).